JamTools/mct/README.md

 It looks to `folder.jpg` with the directory or the artwork image embedded within the first music file.

-Then it optimizes this image using `imagemagick`, scaling it to `500px` with image quality at `90%`.
+Then it optimizes the image, scaling it to `500px` while maintaining aspect ratio.

-This results in a `jpeg` image roughly 100KB in size.

-Finally, it embedds this optimized image within each `MP3` file.
+This results in a small-sized `jpeg` image that is embedded within each `MP3` file.

 ### ID3v2 Tagging